AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Registration: Make sure the car’s registration is up to date.

-• Car insurance: The car should be insured and should have proof of insurance, unless you live in New Hampshire or Virginia, two states that don’t require auto insurance.
+• Car insurance: The car should be insured and should have proof of insurance, unless you live in New Hampshire, the only state that doesn’t require auto insurance.
 You can either take over the current insurance policy for the vehicle or obtain your own in order to drive the car away from the seller legally.

 Test-Drive the Car